sundios/Google-rank-tracker/README.md

 ## Cronjob

-Now that we have our sh file running fine we will set up a cronjob that will run every day at 5:00pm
+Now that we have our `.sh` file running fine we will set up a cronjob that will run every day at 5:00pm

 In the terminal we type

 ```shell
 crontab -e
 ```
-Then we will press the letter i to star editing and add the following
+Then we will press the letter i to star editing and we will add the following:

 ```
 0 17 * * * path_to_my_script/rank.sh